Lab Setup and Introduction

 1. Using the terminal on the bastion host, login to quay using the Podman CLI as shown below:

-Use the quay admin credentials to sign in.
+Use the quay admin credentials to sign in if you run into issues.

 Username: quayadmin